SeanRCox/comprehensible-input-generator/README.md

 3: Generates spoken Japanese audio via ElevenLabs API

-Allows you to practice listening to Japanese with interesting stories based on your vocabulary words.
+Allows you to practice listening to Japanese with interesting stories.